eec193/eec193.github.io/labs/lab1/README.md

 Throughout this project, you will be working with the same 8 test images located at ```images/test_images/``` until you have built the full pipeline.
-Once you are satisified with how your lane line detection is behaving on the 8 test images, you will run your pipeline on a test video.
+Once you are satisfied with how your lane line detection is behaving on the 8 test images, you will run your pipeline on a test video.

 ### Phase 2.1 Perspective Transformation